camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-textract.md

 ### How do I securely store AWS IAM credentials for my Textract Connector?

-Store your AWS IAM credentials as **Camunda Secrets** to avoid exposing sensitive information.
-Follow our [Managing Secrets Guide](components/console/manage-clusters/manage-secrets.md) to learn more.
+Store your AWS IAM credentials as **Camunda secrets** to avoid exposing sensitive information.
+Follow our [managing secrets guide](components/console/manage-clusters/manage-secrets.md) to learn more.

-### AWS Authentication Types
+### AWS authentication types

 You can authenticate the **Amazon Textract Connector** in two ways:

 1. **Credentials**:
    Select this option if you have an AWS **Access Key** and **Secret Key**.
 This method is applicable for both SaaS and Self-Managed users.

-2. **Default Credentials Chain (Hybrid/Self-Managed only)**:
+2. **Default Credentials Chain (hybrid/Self-Managed only)**:
    Select this option if your system uses implicit authentication methods like role-based access, environment variables, or files on the target host.
-This method is applicable only for Self-Managed or Hybrid environments.
+This method is applicable only for Self-Managed or hybrid environments.
 It uses the [Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) to resolve credentials.